kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 Upgrading and downgrading is safe.

+Upgrade:
-When upgrading, the new status field will be added to all PVC objects, and will be updated appropriately next time when the PVC transitions from being in use to not in use.
-PVCs that are never used after upgrade will retain the initial `nil` value for this field.
+For pre-existing PVCs: After upgrading, the `LastUsedTime` status field will not be present on the PVCs until it transitions from being in use to not in use.
+PVCs that are never used after upgrade won't have this field.

+For new PVCs: PVCs that are created after upgrading, will be created with `LastUsedTime` set to `nil`.
+The value of the field will be populated on first transition from in use to not in use.
+PVCs that are never used after creation will retain the `nil` value.

+Downgrade:
 When downgrading to a version without this feature, the field value (if set) will be preserved in etcd.
 Older controller-managers would simply ignore this field.
 The field value might go stale if transition happens during the downgraded versions